Was the Greco-Persian Wars Manufactured by the Greeks?

 [Top] Gold vessels, Achaemenid; 5th century BC (CC BY 2.0) [Bottom] and with twelve-petaled rosettes – Achaemenid gold, Persepolis, 550-330 BC (Public Domain)

-Alexander’s father Philip had already set his eyes on Persia and was preparing an invasion force but was assassinated before he could carry out his objective.
+Alexander’s father, Philip, had already set his eyes on Persia and was preparing an invasion force but was assassinated before he could accomplish his objective.
 With his death, Alexander was left with a semi-professional army.
 They were a paid fighting force paid directly by the king himself.

-In order for Alexander to pay for this army if he wished to keep it, either he has to disband a portion to save money, which was unacceptable, or go on the march to save his kingdom.
-It would seem he had little choice but to save his kingdom and pay the bills by conquering and confiscating from other lands – Persia.
+For Alexander to pay for this army if he wished to keep it, he had to disband a portion to save money, which was unacceptable, or go on the march to save his kingdom.
+It seemed he had little choice but to save his kingdom and pay the bills by conquering and confiscating Persia besides other lands.

 Death of a Man, Death of an Era

-It seems reasonable to assume that Alexander used Persia in order to pay for the troops his father left behind.
-One might think this would be ludicrous but why would it?
+It seems reasonable to assume that Alexander used Persia to pay for the troops his father left behind.
+One might think this would be ludicrous, but why would it?
 Alexander was given a well-trained and organized fighting force.
-His youth may have also played a part, as history has often been written by young people willing to take on a challenge or great risk, since the life expectancy during this period was short.
+His youth may have also played a part, as history has often been written by young people willing to take on a challenge or great risk since the life expectancy during this period was short.
 Because of this, Alexander felt that Persia was a grand prize if he could take it.
-Once he took the Persian Empire, the cold, hard reality soon set in and the new problem was then how to deal with two cultures.
+Once he took the Persian Empire, the cold, hard reality soon set in, and the new problem was dealing with two cultures.

 Alexander the Great and physician Philip of Acarnania.